open-make/openmakewebsite/content/blog/2024-05-22-sound/index.en.md

 {{< card2 "Academic outputs">}}
 The community as a core team of maybe five to ten persons.
 We recently have published a community paper together.

-There are also two other papers on the Journal of Open Hardware about the project, and I have published a couple of other less mature notes on Zenodo.
+There are also two other papers on the Journal of Open Hardware about the project, and I have published a couple of other less mature notes on Zenodo: this was a way to get some results out without going through the trouble of publication and peer review.
 {{< /card2 >}}

 > What were the envision envisaged outputs of the hardware development in terms of publications, the hardware itself and documents?